faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 Direct mapping means that specific filesystem/mountpoint paths are mapped directly to remote (or local) filesystems without going through a parent "mount directory".
 As such, 🚩absolute paths MUST BE provided when using direct mapping.

-🔑 How Direct Mapping Works
+🔑 How direct mapping Works

 1. Uses _/etc/auto.master_ with the special entry ```/-```.
 2. Each entry in the corresponding map file points to an absolute path in the client filesystem.